When is nonreciprocity relevant?: Uncoupled fields

 The two terms are equivalent to the one obtained in the previous section, except for some additional even powers of the two fields.
-Since $\phi_1^2$ and $\phi_2^2$ are not critical fields, they do not affect the critical behavior.
-For example, $\langle \phi_1^3\rangle_0 \sim \langle \phi_1\rangle_0$.
-The correction at leading order, which therefore still scales as in \eqref{eq:perturbation_indep_uni}, and the perturbation is relevant whenever the susceptibility diverges.
+The field $\phi_i^2$ does not break $\mathcal{Z}_2$ symmetry and therefore scales as $(T-T_c)^0$ at the phase transition.
+Hence, inserting $\phi_i^2$ into expectation values does not change their dominant scaling behavior at the critical point \cite{zinn-justin_renormalization_2002, cardy1996}\footnote{More precisely, expanding the operator $\phi_i^2$ in a sum of scaling operators, the dominant one (with scaling dimension equal to 0) would be the identity. }.
+The correction at leading order therefore still scales as in \eqref{eq:perturbation_indep_uni}, and the perturbation is relevant whenever the susceptibility diverges.

-\section{3.
-Constant nonreciprocal coupling on top of reciprocal coupling}
+\section{Constant nonreciprocal coupling on top of reciprocal coupling}